After you arrive

 If you have a problem, share them with your Personal Tutor who will do their best to support you.
 You can find their contact details in the Staff Directory.

-Alternatively, contact Student Welfare and ask for an appointment to see a Welfare Adviser.
+Alternatively, contact Students First and ask for an appointment to see a Welfare Adviser.

 Previous: When you arrive